Define base URL and files to download

 So what does FDR < 0.05 mean?
 By setting the FDR cutoff to < 0.05, we’re saying that the proportion of false positives we expect amongst our differentially expressed genes is 5%.
 For example, if you call 500 genes as differentially expressed with an FDR cutoff of 0.05, you expect 25 of them to be false positives.

-: some values in the results table can be set to NA
+Note on p-values set to NA: some values in the results table can be set to NA for one of the following reasons:

 -